Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Complex Burgers Equation

 \section{Complex Burgers Equation}

-In this section, we collect some properties of complex slopes associated with tilings of double sided trapezoid domains with general boundary height function.

 We recall the double-sided trapezoid domain $\fD$ on the strip $[0,\mathfrak{t}]$ from \eqref{d}.
-Under \Cref{xhh}, either the north boundary $\del_{\rm no}(\fD)$ of $\fD$ is packed, or $H^*$ admits an extension to time $\ft'$ with $\ft'>\ft$.
-The first of these cases corresponds to lozenge tiling of (single-sided) trapezoid domains, whose fluctuations have been studied extensively by this point \cite{ARS,AURTPF}, due to its exact solvability.
+Under \Cref{xhh}, either the north boundary $\del_{\rm no}(\fD)$ of $\fD$ is packed, or $\mathfrak{L}_{\north} = I^*_{\mathfrak{t}}$ is a single interval and $H^*$ admits an extension to time $\ft'$ with $\ft'>\ft$.
+The first of these cases corresponds to lozenge tilings of trapezoid domains with tightly packed north boundary, whose fluctuations have been studied extensively by this point \cite{ARS,AURTPF}, due to its exact solvability.
 We will therefore focus on the second case, and remark the minor necessary changes for the first case; see Remark \ref{r:trapzoid1} below.

-In this second case, we denote the extended double-sided trapezoid domain $\fD'$ on the time strip $[0,\ft']$:
+In this section, we collect some properties of complex slopes associated with tilings of double sided trapezoid domains with general boundary height function.